 Your video might use some stock footage to give it a more impressive look for your budget.
 You’ll at least have some music laid underneath the video to give it some pace or rhythm.
 However, someone shot that footage or created that score, so if you’re planning to use your video commercially, your producer should know the legal rights associated.
 Most stock footage and music sites are completely royalty-free, so once you’ve purchased them, you can use it indefinitely.
 However, if you’re looking to use content that is not royalty free but under the Creative Commons license, then your producer will need to determine whether that content is permissible in commercial content.

 Backed by a passionate and driven team, we’re dedicated to making every company, every person, every story, interesting and enticing.
-We provide marketing, e-learning, and event video production services that fit your budget and reflect your business.
+We provide video production services for those in healthcare, professional services, associations and colleges, franchises and agencies.
+We fit your budget and reflect your business.